Step 4 of the Roadmap

 Summer update from our park rangers

 Park rangers undertake regular inspections and litter picking in the wood.
 We ask that walkers please take their litter home or use one of the litter bins at the park entrances.

 Available in our parks in Newark, Ollerton and Clipstone for summer 2021.

-Book places for our fun outdoor learning programme with park rangers George and Matt.
+Book places for our fun outdoor learning programme with our park rangers.